 If by chance either side requires an experienced negotiator then the Mediator is also available to take that role.
 Of course, that role is quite different from his role as a Mediator.

-- workplace mediation rarely requires a large volume of documentation;
+- employment mediation rarely requires a large volume of documentation;

-- workplace mediation usually requires less time to resolve.
+- employment mediation usually requires less time to resolve.
 A 3 to 4 hour meeting is likely to be sufficient, as against a full day for a business dispute.

 - it is usual for the mediation meeting to take place in the employer’s premises and for the employer to pay the full cost of both sides.
 That means that a mediation meeting can be set up quite quickly since the venue can be made available at short notice and the employee is unconcerned at the cost.